NexMaker-Fab/2023zjudem-The-Dynamic-Seven/docs/PM/CAD/cardan_joint.md

 Symmetric Fillet: Creates a symmetric fillet on an edge.
 Tangent Chain: Automatically selects a chain of connected edges or faces to fillet.

 As you adjust the fillet parameters, Fusion 360 will provide a live preview of the filleted edges or faces.
-Ensure the result looks the way you want and click ok.
+Ensure the result looks the way you want and click OK.
 <br>
 <img style="float: center;" width=1000 src="PM/CAD/cad_img/19fillet.png">
 <BR>